How Obesity Affects Arthritis

 Also referred to as degenerative joint disease, OA results from changes in the cartilage matrix that lead to a decreased capacity to retain water.
 Fissures and cracks develop in the dry cartilage, leading to the exposure of subchondral bone.
 This leads to osteophyte formation, or the apposition of spurs of bone that impede joint motion.
 Increased body weight increases the joint load leading to more rapid disease progression.

-A recent study looked at the reaction to physical pain in obese people.
-Sixty-two patients with OA were studied and about one third of them were obese.
+A recent study looked at the reaction to physical pain in people affected by obesity.
+Sixty-two patients with OA were studied and about one third of them were affected by obesity.
 Participants got a mild shock to the ankle to measure their pain reflex, or withdrawal.
 They then got a lesson in coping skills and were retested.
-All the patients had a milder reaction after the lesson, but the obese patients had a stronger pain reflex than the non-obese during both tests.
-However, their subjective or reported pain levels were no different than the non-obese persons.
-This suggests that an obese person may not experience pain at the same level as a non-obese person when a potentially damaging stimulus is occurring.
+All the patients had a milder reaction after the lesson, but the patients with obesity had a stronger pain reflex than the non-obesity individuals during both tests.
+However, their subjective or reported pain levels were no different than the non-obesity persons.
+This suggests that a person affected by obesity may not experience pain at the same level as a non-obesity person when a potentially damaging stimulus is occurring.
 This could lead to more joint destruction and pain as it progresses (2).
 However, pain is a subjective experience.

 How is Osteoarthritis Treated?